cielavenir/salsa-matplotlib/doc/devel/coding_guide.rst

 Whenever a pull request is created or updated, various automated test tools will run on all supported platforms and versions of Python.

-* Make sure the Linting, Travis, AppVeyor, CircleCI, and Azure pipelines are passing before merging (All checks are listed at the bottom of the GitHub page of your pull request).
+* Make sure the Linting, GitHub Actions, AppVeyor, CircleCI, and Azure pipelines are passing before merging (All checks are listed at the bottom of the GitHub page of your pull request).
 Here are some tips for finding the cause of the test failure:

   - If *Linting* fails, you have a code style issue, which will be listed as annotations on the pull request's diff.
-  - If a Travis or AppVeyor run fails, search the log for ``FAILURES``.
+  - If a GitHub Actions or AppVeyor run fails, search the log for ``FAILURES``.
     The subsequent section will contain information on the failed tests.
   - If CircleCI fails, likely you have some reStructuredText style issue in the docs.
 Search the CircleCI log for ``WARNING``.
   - If Azure pipelines fail with an image comparison error, you can find the